Printer Friendly

 • Monitor GI status.
 Stay alert for signs and symptoms of GI bleeding.

-• In long-term use, assess CBC with white cell differential and coagulation studies, and monitor for visual and hearing impairment.
+In long-term use, assess CBC with white cell differential and coagulation studies, and monitor for visual and hearing impairment and renal toxicity.

-• Monitor cardiovascular status for tachycardia, palpitations, and edema.
+• Monitor cardiovascular status for tachycardia, palpitations, hypertension, and edema.

 • Monitor blood glucose level closely in diabetic patients.